stelgenhof/opensubtitles/README.md

 OpenSubtitles Downloader
 ==========

-OpenSubtitles Downloader is a simple console application to download subtitles from [Opensubtitles.org].
+OpenSubtitles Downloader is a simple PHP console application to download subtitles from [Opensubtitles.org].
 Just provide the IMDB Movie ID, and it will download all subtitles for the specified languages.

 System Requirements
 -------------------